 Students can receive selective admissions points for work as a PT tech for > 6 months.
 A link will be available through the online admissions process to have the facility submit verification electronically.

 Applicant Name:

 Facility Name and Address:

-Supervisor of applicant must complete the following section: e PTA program at Northwest Florida State College.
+Supervisor of applicant must complete the following section: The person named above is applying to the PTA program at Northwest Florida State College.

-Please complete the following to verify em ployment:
+Please complete the following to verify employment:

 Applicant's Job/Title:

 Start date of employment:

 End date of employment:

 Total length of time employed:

-The above applicant is or has been emp bloyed under my supervision.
+The above applicant is or has been employed under my supervision.

 VERIFIED BY: (PT or PTA):

 License Number: Phone Number:

 Email:

 Date: